 First of all, my insistence on finding the “perfect day” caused me to procrastinate.
 Don’t allow your focus to be on studying the Bible perfectly or you may find yourself putting it off.

 Instead, focus on your relationship with Him and knowing Him better instead of following steps.
 The steps are just a tool and the focus is God.

 Should I Study the Bible Every Day?

 The second reason I share that story is because my mental response to my teacher was “you mean you expect me to study the Bible every single day?”

 At the time, that seemed overwhelming and it still can be at times.
-But honestly, the days that I seem to have a greater joy, peace and connection to my purpose are the days I have spent time with God.
+But honestly, the days that I seem to have greater joy, peace, and connection to my purpose are the days I have spent time with God.

 I feel most “at home” when I am in God’s Word and although my trials might not change I have greater peace in the midst of them because Scripture reminds me of where my hope lies.

 Man does not live on bread alone but by every Word that comes from the mouth of God.
 Matthew 4:4